dancespiele/dancespiele_api/README.md

 7. Create the file `schema.rs` in root folder

-8. Print the schema from your database
+8. Print the schema of your database

 `diesel print-schema --schema dancespiele [YOUR SCHEMA]`